vectordotdev/vector/docs/CONTRIBUTING.md

 ### New sources, sinks, and transforms

 If you're thinking of contributing a new source, sink, or transform to Vector, thank you that's way cool!
-There's a few steps you need to think about if you want to make sure we can merge your contribution.
-We're here to help you along with these steps, but they are a blocker to getting a new integration released.
+The answers to the below questions are required for each newly proposed component and depending on the answers, we may elect to not include the proposed component.
+If you're having trouble with any of the questions, we're available to help you.

-Prior to beginning work on a new source or sink if a GitHub Issue does not already exist, please open one to discuss the introduction of the new integration.
-Maintainers will review the proposal with the following checklist in mind, try and consider them when sharing your proposal to reduce the amount of time it takes to review your proposal.
+**Prior to beginning work on a new source or sink if a GitHub Issue does not already exist, please open one to discuss the introduction of the new integration.** Maintainers will review the proposal with the following checklist in mind, try and consider them when sharing your proposal to reduce the amount of time it takes to review your proposal.
 This list is not exhaustive, and may be updated over time.

 - [ ] Can the proposed component’s functionality be replicated by an existing component, with a specific configuration?
 (ex: Azure Event Hub as a `kafka` sink configuration)